-Learn how to identify woodcock splash or sometimes referred to as chalk as a identifier for prime habitat
+Learn how to identify woodcock splash or chalk as an identifier for prime habitat

 Walking in on a point is always an exciting experience, especially in an area where multiple upland game birds occur.
 It’s a bit of Christmas morning surprise with each flush.
 In the ruffed grouse and American woodcock range you might be tipped off on what species to expect by the presence of what looks like white paint sloshed from a can: woodcock splash!
 This fascinating fecal phenomenon has some interesting physiological and evolutionary origins.

 All organisms produce some sort of nitrogen-based byproducts of metabolism (life sustaining chemical reactions) that the organism cannot use.
 Nitrogen is associated with the consumption (or eating) of proteins.
 If these nitrogen byproducts accumulated in the organism they would become toxic.
 Hence the need for an excretory system to remove them from the body.
 This process also requires the presence of water, either metabolic or consumed, to occur.
 Most mammals, with few exceptions, excrete urea as their nitrogenous waste (in urine).

 Fish and other aquatic organisms, for which water is not a limiting resource, tend to excrete ammonia — a far more toxic nitrogenous waste.
 This excretion is via highly diluted urine or through the gills.
 Reptiles, depending on habitat (aquatic or terrestrial) might excrete ammonia or uric acid.
 Birds, regardless of habitat association, primarily excrete uric acid.
 Of all the nitrogen wastes this white, crystalline paste, requires the least amount of water to produce and gives most bird droppings their characteristic white color.